 It's all about the base: Carrier oils 101

-People often ask me why their skin feels so soft after a SaltZ bath.
-The salts themselves, especially the sea salts, are marvelously skin conditioning and healing, but that's not the whole story.
-SaltZ also contain what's known as carrier oils - not the essential oils that create the intoxicating scents, but rather the pure oils that are added for the express purpose of skin softening.
+People often ask me why their skin feels so soft after a SaltZ&Co salt bath.
+The salt blends themselves are marvelously skin conditioning and healing, but that's not the whole story.
+Our natural bath and body care products also contain what's known as carrier oils - not the essential oils used to add an intoxicating scent profile, but rather the pure oils that are added for the express purpose of skin softening.